Academic Code: Student Disciplinary Procedures

 Following the hearing, the Hearing Panel shall meet in closed session.
 The Hearing Panel shall first vote on whether the Student has committed the alleged disciplinary infraction, and then, if necessary, the Hearing Panel will decide the disciplinary sanction to be imposed.
 A majority vote of the Hearing Panel is necessary for a valid decision.

-The Student has the right to have the Hearing Panel request the presence of a reasonable number of witnesses on his or her behalf, though the Hearing Panel cannot compel the attendance of such witnesses.
+The Student has the right to have the Hearing Panel request the presence of a reasonable number of witnesses on their behalf, though the Hearing Panel cannot compel the attendance of such witnesses.

 An audio recording of the hearing shall be made.
 In addition, the Chair shall prepare minutes of the hearing, which include: